jona711p/TypeScript-Exercises/README.md

-# TypeScript Exercises

-Pragmatic Exercises for Programmers 57 Challenges to Develop Your Coding Skills
+# Pragmatic Exercises for Programmers 57 Challenges to Develop Your Coding Skills

 in TypeScript & HTML